Thiird/Thiird.github.io/src/blogs/1_embedded_systems_intro/blog.md

 We can achieve this with an <strong>ASIC</strong>.

 <div class="highlight-box">
 The <strong>Application Specific Integrated Circuit</strong> (ASIC), is an integrated circuit that implements a fixed-purpose computer.
-When turned on, it will always do the same thing, as it's not configurable in anyway.
+When turned on, it will always execute the same computation, as it's not configurable in anyway.
 </div>

 ASICs come with significant trade-offs: high development cost and inflexibility.
 Developing an IC is very expensive, regardless of what it does, and making one for a specific use case like ASICs, which usually target narrow markets, makes it even more expensive, as it won't sell as many units.
 Moreover, once manufactured, ICs cannot be changed: if there's a design error you are stuck with it.
 This is true for all ICs, but it's particularly painful for ASICs as they are, unlike CPUs, not configurable in any way.
 This makes ASICs economically viable only for markets where the high per-unit cost is acceptable, high-speed networking equipment and military applications.